-Activated charcoal is classified as an "Adsorbent Agent," primarily acting through physical adsorption rather than chemical reactions.
+Activated charcoal is classified as an "Adsorbent Agent," mainly acting through physical adsorption rather than chemical reactions.
 It is not a chemical antidote but works by physically blocking toxins from contacting the intestinal mucosa.

 Main indications include: